MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

 ## Understand measures

 Measures are most often created for you automatically.
 In the Contoso Sales Sample file, select the checkbox next to the **SalesAmount** field in the **Sales** table in the Fields well, or drag **SalesAmount** onto the report canvas.
-A new column chart visualization appears, showing the sum total of all SalesAmounts in the Sales table.
+A new column chart visualization appears, showing the sum total of all values in the SalesAmount column of the Sales table.

 ![SalesAmount chart](media/desktop-tutorial-create-measures/meastut_salesamountchart.png)